 Hi everyone!
 I'm Kat, the blogger and mama behind Phil and Mama, a life-changing and creative resource for working new parents seeking tips and strategies to optimize time while working, juggling babies or toddlers, and living beautifully everyday.
-I'm a doctor of physical therapy, certified lymphedema therapist, indie author, and (relatively) new mama who holds two very different day jobs- one as a SAHM on the weekdays and a physical therapist on the weekends.
+I'm a doctor of physical therapy, certified lymphedema therapist, indie author, and (relatively) new mama who holds two very different day jobs- one as a SAHM on the weekdays and a doctor of physical therapy on the weekends.
 As of May 2017, we've moved cross-country from NYC to Seattle, WA.

 How did this blog start?